To make arrangements for your enrolment appointment, call Admissions on 01772 460 181.

-Vast, exciting and concerning every living thing on the planet – subjects don’t come much more fundamental than Biology.
+Vast, exciting and concerning every living thing on the planet – subjects don’t come much more fundamental than A Level Biology.
 This course is all about the study of life and living organisms, including their structure, function, growth, evolution, distribution, identification and taxonomy.
 If you want to think big, make your mark and work at the cutting edge of Science, Biology could be for you.
 Biologists are making an increasing contribution to ensuring the world becomes a healthier and safer place.

 Studying this course will give you a well-rounded understanding of Biology.
 In your first year, you will study Biological molecules, cells, organisms exchanging substances with their environment and genetic information, variation and relationships between organisms.
 In your second year, you will study energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression.